 If you want to get your message across in grand, spectacular style, Aesop Story Engine could be just what you’re looking for.

-Allground: Fullscreen Backgrounds for WordPress
+Allground: Fullscreen Backgrounds

 Moving away from placing beautiful imagery within your content, the Allground Fullscreen Background will help you add a beautiful design element across your entire website.
 Allground lets you add your own fullscreen images, which are then displayed as a background for your website.
 This is a great way to create an engaging first impression for visitors.
 You can embed YouTube videos or display self-hosted videos as backgrounds, too.

 You can set your background to appear site-wide, or you can configure it to appear on a specific post/page.
 The backgrounds aren’t fixed either, and you can configure a series of images to rotate every few seconds.

 Without doubt the least glamorous plugin featured in today’s list, but possibly one of the most important.
 WP Smush.it image optimization lets you keep your WordPress website running fast by condensing your images down to smaller file sizes without losing quality.
 And, as we all know, website speed is a component of Google’s ranking algorithm, so anything you can do to improve load times could see you climbing up the SERPs.

 WP Smush.it compresses an image’s file size by stripping away the unnecessary metadata — a form of lossless compression.
 You can set the plugin to automatically “smush” new images as they are uploaded to your media library, or you can go back and compress existing files.
 If you want a premium version of the Smush.it plugin, WPMU have released WP Smush PRO.

 Final Tiles Grid Gallery